slamdev/baby-routine-tracker/technical-tasks.md

   * Add transaction rollback and data integrity protection.
   * Implement graceful degradation strategies for various error types.

+**User Story:** As a parent, I want confirmation when important actions are completed (like successfully logging an activity) so I know it worked.

+* **Acceptance Criteria:**
+  * Success messages are displayed prominently when activities are logged successfully. ✅ IMPLEMENTED
+  * Success notifications replace the card content temporarily instead of competing with it. ✅ IMPLEMENTED
+  * Success messages auto-dismiss after 3 seconds to avoid cluttering the interface. ✅ IMPLEMENTED
+  * Success messages are shown for instant activities (bottle feeding, diaper changes) where immediate confirmation is most valuable. ✅ IMPLEMENTED
+  * Success messages use clear, encouraging language and visual design. ✅ IMPLEMENTED
+* **Technical Tasks:**
+  * Create SuccessContentDisplay component for prominent success message display. ✅ COMPLETED
+  * Modify ActivityCard to show success messages as main content instead of additional overlay cards. ✅ COMPLETED
+  * Add success message state management to all relevant ViewModels. ✅ COMPLETED
+  * Implement auto-dismissal of success messages after 3 seconds. ✅ COMPLETED
+  * Ensure success messages are cleared when starting new activity logging operations. ✅ COMPLETED
+  * Use consistent success message text across bottle feeding and diaper activities. ✅ COMPLETED

 ### **AI Sleep Routine Builder**

 **User Story:** As a new parent, I want to get suggestions for a sleep routine based on my baby's actual sleep data and age so I can get help establishing a healthy schedule.